X3ph0d-149/X3ph0d-149/README.md

 - Hi, I’m @X3ph0d-149
-- I’m interested in collorating on any of the technologies that I am versioning in my repositories.
+- I’m interested in collaborating on any of the technologies that I am versioning in my repositories.
 - I’m currently learning HTML5, CSS3, Javascript, Custom Web Design/Dev, WordPress Theme Dev, etc.
 - I’m looking to collaborate on anything and everything
 - How to reach me at my company's inbox listed at https://omni-solutions-tech.com.
 Look for the email address at the top of every page